 Note that this roundup includes affiliate links, which means we may earn a small commission if you choose to purchase through one of these links.
 As always we only feature brands that meet high standards for sustainability and are brands we truly love — and that we think you’ll love too!

 Honoring mother earth is at the very core of everything Christy Dawn does as a brand.
 One of their noteworthy pursuits is a farm-to-closet initiative that they’re working on in collaboration with Oshadi Collective, a textile company in Southern India to create sustainable clothing from regenerative textiles.

-Using deadstock, or ‘repurposing textiles’ as they would call it, is yet another way in which the brand contributes to their overarching goal of caring for mother nature by giving cast-off fabrics a second life.
+Using deadstock fabrics is yet another way in which the brand contributes to their overarching goal of caring for mother nature by giving cast-off fabrics a second life.
 Each style within their deadstock collection is limited, with pieces often being limited to only one or two of a kind — making each piece feel extraordinarily unique.

 Deadstock materials: Cotton, Linen, Leather, Rayon and Silk